Tulum Ruins What I Need to Know

-How to get from Cancun or Playa del Carmen to Tulum ruins
+How to get from Cancun or Playa del Carmen to Tulum Ruins

-From Cancun you can take the bus from the airport (just make sure you buy the tickets at the authorized stands inside the airport, ask for your receipt and choose the time that suits you).
+From Cancun, you can take the bus from the airport (just make sure you buy the tickets at the authorized stands inside the airport, ask for your receipt and choose the time that suits you).
 Or you can go to the ADO terminal located near the center of Cancun (15 minutes from the hotel zone).

 From Playa del Carmen you can take the ADO bus from the terminal located on 5th avenue.
-There is another option, there are some small vans (colectivos), but in my opinion the bus is more comfortable.
+There is another option, there are some small vans (colectivos), but in my opinion, the bus is more comfortable.

-What time does Tulum ruins open?
+What time do Tulum ruins open?